karwler/VertiRead/README.md

 ```

 ### Windows
-All necessary libraries are downloaded and compiled while running CMake.
-For this to work MSVC/MinGW must be in the console's PATH.
+When building with MSVC, all necessary libraries are downloaded and compiled while running CMake.
+For this to work, MSVC must be in the console's PATH.
+Otherwise the needed MinGW libraries except for GLM have to be installed.
 Settings files are being saved in "%AppData%\VertiRead".

 Example: